-The modern mullet haircut, a rebellious long haircut for men, symbolizes bold identity and unapologetic confidence.
-Characterized by its shorter front and sides and longer back, this style has been embraced and adapted by men in the United States, turning it into a global phenomenon.
+The men’s mullet haircut, a rebellious long hairstyle, symbolizes bold identity and unapologetic confidence.
+Characterized by its shorter front and sides and longer back, the modern mullet has been embraced and adapted by men in the United States, turning it into a global phenomenon.

 The mullet’s ability to blend into various narratives while offering a canvas for personal expression has made it an excellent mode of self-expression.
 This modern haircut inspires hairdressers and style enthusiasts alike, whether it’s the classic, unrefined mullet or a modern interpretation that leans towards perfection.